venki3v/pcf-redis/README.md

-This sample can be used to connect to redis in a PCf environment using Auto discover process Uses Spring Redis library to push data in to redis cache uses Spring data list operations to insert data into cache This stores customer history as a list in a customer key
+This sample can be used to connect to redis in a PCf environment using Auto discovery This spring boot applicaiton Uses Spring Redis library to push data in to redis cache uses Spring data list operations to insert data into cache This stores customer history as a list in a customer key